willfurnass/sheffield_hpc/stanage/software/apps/singularity.rst

   sudo apptainer shell --writable myimage_folder

-How Apptainer is installed and 'versioned' on the cluster
+How Apptainer is Installed and 'versioned' on the Cluster
 -----------------------------------------------------------

 Apptainer, unlike much of the other key software packages on Stanage,